Skip to main content

 | |

 Every path on the right side produces a Message that feeds back into update.
-Four sources — Commands, Subscriptions, ManagedResources, and the Browser — one loop.
+Five sources: Commands, the Browser, Mount, Subscriptions, and ManagedResources.
+One loop.

 Definitions